senthilva/Improving_CNN_performance/README.md

 ![](images/fix_cnn_cifar10.png)

-## Ran with 100 epochs.Validation accuracy of 84.65%.
+## Ran with 100 epochs.Achieved a alidation accuracy of 84.65% with 50% reduced parameters